zenlex/mettabot/README.md

 *follow exisiting examples in the array for formatting*

+## API Endpoint
+Submit a GET request to /api and you should recieve a JSON object with a text property containing your message.
+## Description
 Keeping it simple on this one to study 'the bones':

 - Vanilla Node Server